grinnell-cs/csc151-dh/_eboards/eboard05-1.md

 * For S/N, S is 1 and N is 0.
 * For E/M/R/I, E is 3, M is 2, R is 1, N is 0.
-* For both, ignore the autograder part.
+* For everything, ignore the autograder computations (other than to see what you might have had problems with).
 * We'll look at how you check grades on Gradescope.

 ### Upcoming work